 5. District Ganga Committees in every specified district abutting river Ganga and its tributaries in the states.

 NMCG has a two tier management structure and comprises of Governing Council and Executive Committee.
 Both of them are headed by Director General, NMCG.
 Executive Committee has been authorized to accord approval for all projects up to Rs.1000 crore.
 Similar to structure at national level, State Programme Management Groups (SPMGs) acts as implementing arm of State Ganga Committees.
 Thus the newly created structure attempts to bring all stakeholders on one platform to take a holistic approach towards the task of Ganga cleaning and rejuvenation.

-The Mission Director of NMCG is a Joint Secretary (JS) in Government of India.
+The Director General(DG) of NMCG is a Additional Secretary in Government of India.
 For effective implementation of the projects under the overall supervision of NMCG, the State Level Program Management Groups (SPMGs) are, also headed by senior officers of the concerned States.